cjneely10/EukMetaSanity/INSTALLATION.md

 *(Ensure that AUGUSTUS_CONFIG_PATH environmental variable is set and writable prior to running if you are using this ab initio predictor)*

-*(Ensure that .gm_key is present in your home directory if you are using GeneMark as your ab initio predictor)*
+*(Ensure that .gm_key is present in your home directory if you are using GeneMark as your ab initio predictor.
+You also may need to run their accessory script `change_path_in_perl_scripts.pl`)*

 ### Installing RepeatMasker libraries and scripts
 **RepeatMasker** can incorporate additional DFam updates.
 [Install these](http://www.repeatmasker.org/RMDownload.html)